KaiNorberg/PatchworkOS/src/stdlib/README.md

 # Standard library

-This is a custom superset of the C standard library, this is NOT POSIX, extensions can be found within the sys folder, this does potentially limit compatibility with some software.
+This is a custom superset of the C standard library, this is not POSIX, extensions can be found within the sys folder, this does potentially limit compatibility with most software.

 ## Naming convention